napari/napari/docs/guides/magicgui.md

 party packages (like `napari` in this case) may provide support for their types using [`magicgui.register_type`](https://napari.org/magicgui/usage/types_widgets.html#register-type).
-This is how using the type annotations described below lead to widgets and/or "actions" in napari.
+This is how using the type annotations described below leads to widgets and/or "actions" in napari.

 ```{important}